-The latest version of the book is P3.0, released almost 2 years ago.
+The latest version of the book is P3.0, released about 2 years ago.
 If you've bought a PDF of the book and would like to upgrade it to this version (for free), visit your home page.

 By default this page displays the errata for the latest version of the book.
 If you have a previous version, select it here: